collective-soundworks/soundworks/README.md

   - `text:String` = "Hello!", text to be displayed in the dialog.
   - `activateAudio:Boolean = false`, whether the module activates the Web Audio API when the participant touches the screen (useful on iOS devices)

-For instance, the following code would generate the `view` HTML content shown below when the module starts:
+For instance, the following code would generate the HTML content shown below in the module's view when the module starts:

 ```javascript
 var welcomeDialog = new ClientDialog({